nwillc/ksvg/README.md

 and in the limitted scenarios tested it works.

 ## A Limited Set of Elements
-Currently only a small set of SVG Elements is supported.
+Currently only a small set of SVG Elements are supported.
 Adding more is straight forward, I just met my own needs, and so additions can be done by others, or as my needs increase.

 ## See Also